 TSEM1705 - Introduction to trusts: trust deeds: HMRC policy on trust deeds

 By ‘trust deeds’ we mean any deed or supplementary deed (as described in TSEM1815 onwards) that relates to a trust.
-This guidance also covers documents such as court orders, Wills and codicils.
+This guidance also covers documents such as court orders, Wills, and codicils.

 Requesting and retaining deeds

-Occasionally you may receive a deed that you have not requested, it will be retained in the Digital Mail Service, and can be used in any future enquiry.
-Taxpayers and agents should be aware that the submission of documents may not provide protection against a discovery assessment beyond that arising from the submission of the return alone.
-The information contained in additional material may have been fully covered within the return, or, alternatively there may be so much material that the HMRC officer ‘could not have been reasonably expected, on the basis of the information made available to them before that time, to be aware’ (TMA70/S29(5)) of the particular point of liability, unless the taxpayer or agent had explained its relevance (see EM3261).
+The information contained in additional material may have been fully covered within the return, or, alternatively there may be so much material that the HMRC officer 'could not have been reasonably expected, on the basis of the information made available to them before that time, to be aware' (TMA70/S29(5)) of the particular point of liability, unless the taxpayer or agent had explained its relevance (see EM3200+).

 Copies or originals

-FA2008 Schedule 36, section 8(1) allows us to accept copies of documents.
-You should normally accept copy trust deeds.
+FA2008 Schedule 36, section 8(1) allows HMRC to accept copies of documents.

-You should not routinely ask to see the original trust deed if you have been supplied with a copy.
-However, it may be appropriate to request the original document, for example, where detail on the copy is unclear, incomplete, or there is doubt about its authenticity.
+However, it may be appropriate to request the original document, for example, where details on the copy are unclear, incomplete, or there is doubt about its authenticity.
+There is guidance on requesting original documents at CH229900.

 Commenting on a trust deed